 During the boat trip between the mainland and the island, you may have the chance to spot sea turtles, dolphins, or humpback whales (from June to September and December to April).

 You will enter the water from your boat, a few dozen meters from the island’s shore.

-Your guide will most probably take you to the northern coast of the island, more sheltered, and where several coral reefs have developed.
+Your guide will most probably take you to the northern coast of the island, as it is more sheltered and several coral reefs have developed.

 The reef forms plateaus and ridges that slope irregularly from the surface to deeper areas.
-It is composed of hard corals, mainly from Pocillopora and Porites genus.
-Coral is quite bleached, especially on the shallower parts of the reef, exposed to swell and tides.
+The reef is composed of hard corals, mainly from Pocillopora and Porites genus.
+The coral is quite bleached, especially on the shallower parts of the reef, exposed to swell and tides.

 Isla del Caño has a striking density of fish, one of the highest in the Eastern Pacific.
 Reef fish, such as the bluebarred parrotfish, the orangeside triggerfish, the king angelfish and the Mexican hogfish are common near the coral heads, including in shallow water.
 Dozens of other species can be seen, such as damselfish and butterflyfish.

-But it is for its larger inhabitants that Isla del Caño is so famous.
-Whitetip reef sharks and hawksbill sea turtles are so common here that they are spotted almost every time.
+Isla del Caño is also famous for its larger inhabitants.
+Whitetip reef sharks and hawksbill sea turtles are so common here that they are spotted by snorkelers almost every time.
 Occasionally, stingrays, eagle rays and barracudas are also seen.

 Due to its offshore location, underwater visibility at this location is generally good, including during the rainy season.
-Snorkeling Isla del Caño is therefore possible almost all year round.
+Because of the water clarity, snorkeling in Isla del Caño is possible almost all year round.